What is MUMS?

-The society is made up of 7 core ensembles, some dynamic and some fixed.
-The dynamic ensembles are the Symphony Orchestra, whish is at the heart of the society, having performed a long list of very impressive repertoire.
-This year's highlights have and will include Sibelius' Symphony No. 5, the Korngold Violin Concerto, and Scriabin's Piano Concerto, and the Chamber Orchestra who this year have played Beethoven's Symphony No. 7.
+The society is made up of a variety of dynamic, auditioned and unauditioned ensembles.
+The dynamic ensembles are the Symphony Orchestra, which is at the heart of the society, having performed a long list of very impressive repertoire.
+This year's highlights will include Gershwin's' American in Paris, the Prokofiev's Piano Concerto No. 5, and a special commission from postgraduate composer, Simon Helewell.
+The Chamber Orchestra will be performing Mozart's Violin Concerto No. 5 with Katherine Stonham as soloist, and Stravinsky's Pulcinella Suite.
 To get involved in these ensembles, you are required to audition (either in September/October or in January) and then will be seated by our personnel team on a concert-by-concert basis - you aren't in or out of these ensembles but will get rotated.

 We also have fixed, non-auditioned ensembles such as MUWO, the Manchester University Wind Orchestra and MUSO, Manchester University String Orchestra which both play three dazzling concerts each year and have growing reputations for entertaining audiences with their brilliant performances.